A Fine Old New Guinea Neckrest Middle Sepik River Papua New Guinea

-For western people, the idea of this kind of wood pillow or neckrest looks extremely uncomfortable but almost every culture in the world made and used wood neckrests so they must have been ok sleeping.
+For Western people, the idea of this kind of wood pillow or neckrest looks extremely uncomfortable but almost every culture in the world made and used wood neckrests so they must have been ok sleeping.
 In Papua New Guinea some tribes had a large hairdo that they didn’t want to flatten while sleeping hence the wood neckrest kept their hair in good shape.

-Dogs in New Guinea arrived with people that navigated their way through populating that Pacific Islands.
+Dogs in New Guinea arrived with people that navigated their way through populating the Pacific Islands.
 The New Guinea dogs look much like the Australia Dingo.
 Dogs have great importance for the people on the Island of New Guinea, dogs are essential for hunting wild boar & cassowary (a large flightless bird like an emu).
 When men go out to hunt they always take their dogs with them to help find and corner these animals.

-The other aspect about Dogs in New Guinea is that their canine teeth the sharp ones at the front are an important type of traditional wealth after the dogs die their teeth are saved and pierced at the top of the tooth and made into necklaces and other beautiful ornaments.
+The other aspect of Dogs in New Guinea is that their canine teeth the sharp ones at the front are an important type of traditional wealth after the dogs die their teeth are saved and pierced at the top of the tooth and made into necklaces and other beautiful ornaments.
 The dogs were so important as traditional wealth the Germans before WW1 made them out of porcelain in Germany and then used as money to pay the local people to work on copra plantations.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.